-8.4 Viva Voce Examination - Result
+8.4 The Viva Voce Examination - the result

 After the examiners have asked their questions, you will typically be given a chance to draw attention to themes which you feel have not been addressed.
 After that, you - and your supervisor/s - will be asked to leave the room.